LEARN-LK/IAM/eduroam-IRS-22.md

 addgroup certs
 adduser freerad certs

-certbot certonly  --standalone  --cert-name SERVER_DOMAIN  -d SERVER_DOMAIN
+certbot certonly  --standalone  --cert-name SERVER_FQDN  -d SERVER_FQDN
 ```

-certificates will be created at /etc/letsencrypt/live/SERVER_DOMAIN/.
+certificates will be created at /etc/letsencrypt/live/SERVER_FQDN/.
 Server certificate along with CA certificates will be in a file named fullchain.pem and private key will be in privkey.pem.

 Now you need to edit eap module configuration file and replace the lines below as given.